Charges for Services at the Student Health Centre

-- Payment may be made by either cash, debit or credit card.
+- Payment may be made by debit or credit card.

-- Payment must be made when checking in, before going in to the waiting room.
+- Payment must be made when booking an appointment.
 Consultation or service will not be provided without payment being made first.

 - Only in an emergency case will another method of payment be deemed (by the clinician) to be acceptable.
 Where possible, it would be necessary for this to be agreed prior to a service being provided.